kytrinyx/therapeutic-refactoring/README.md

 Requiring libraries that aren't used add an overhead, especially in your tests.
 Also, they add noise and potential confusion to the codebase.

+### Unnecessary String Interpolation

+A string is a string is a string.